skodaconnect/homeassistant-skodaconnect/README.md

     unit_of_measurement: min
 ```

 Create the automation, in yaml or via GUI editor.
+You can find the device id by going to Settings->Devices & Services and then clicking on the device for the Skodaconnect vehicle.
+The device ID will show in the web browser address bar after "/config/devices/device/".
+The ID can also be found by using the GUI services editor under developer tools.
+Choose one of the skodaconnect services and choose your vehicle.
+Change to YAML mode and copy the device ID.

 ```yaml
 # automations.yaml